 - Allergic reactions.
 Most massage therapists use creams or oils during treatment.
 Unfortunately, in rare cases, clients can have allergic reactions to these substances, which may lead to an expensive legal claim.

-If a client files a legal claim against you and you don’t have adequate insurance coverage, you may end up owing thousands of dollars in damages that you will have to pay out-of-pocket.
+If a client files a legal claim against you and you don’t have adequate massage therapy insurance insurance coverage, you may end up owing thousands of dollars in damages that you will have to pay out-of-pocket.
 Depending on the size of the settlement and your current resources, a bad lawsuit may even put you out of business.

-Protecting Yourself with Insurance for Massage Business
+Protecting Yourself Massage Business Insurance

 - Even in-home massage therapists face legal risks.
 Clients may file claims related to injuries or allergic reactions.